thoughtbot/maintaining-open-source-projects/book/04-quality.md

 Testing cannot establish that a product functions well under any condition, but can determine that it does not function properly under specific conditions.
 A failing test is the most specific description of an issue a project can get.
-The issue is indeed encoded in running software.
 In an ideal world, we would have a failing test accompanying the natural language description of every issue.
-If an issue has no accompanying failing test in describes malfunctioning of the software, it should be a priority to get to a failing test before introducing any change in the software.

 These tests will in turn serve as regression tests.
-We get a regression if a change that fixes an issue or enhances the project has unintended consequences over other parts of it.
-Having tests covering each bug fix protect us from these bugs reappearing, making the software more predictable and maintainable.
+A regression happens if a change has unintended consequences over other parts of the project.
+Having tests covering each bug fix protect us in an automated way from reappearing bugs, making the software more predictable.

 ## Run tests on every commit

-Running tests before committing to master helps avoid one developer’s work breaking another developer’s copy.
-Continuous Integration originally described a workflow in which every developer would run all unit tests in their local environment and verify they passed before sharing her commits.
+Running tests before committing to master helps avoid one developer’s work breaking another copy of the software.
+Continuous Integration originally described a workflow in which every developer would run all unit tests in their local environment and verify they passed before sharing changes.

-Nowadays build servers automatically run all tests after every commit, and report results to the authors closing a feedback loop.
-In addition to automated tests, CI environments can implement continuous processes of general quality control.
+Nowadays build servers automatically run all tests after every commit, and report results to the authors closing a tight feedback loop.
+In addition to automated tests, CI environments can implement continuous processes for general quality control.
 Such processes run additional static and dynamic tests, measure and profile performance, extract and format documentation from the source code, and facilitate manual QA processes.
-This continuous application of quality control aims to improve visibility over the quality of software.
+This continuous application of quality control aims to improve visibility over the project’s quality.

-[Travis CI] is an open-source continuous integration service used to build and test projects hosted on GitHub, and it’s free for open source projects.
-As other similar services, Travis CI automatically detects when a commit to any branch has been pushed, tries to build the project and run its tests.
-When that process has completed, it notifies the developer about the success or failure of the run.
+[Travis CI] is an open-source continuous integration service for projects hosted on GitHub.
+It’s free for open source projects.
+As other similar services, it automatically detects new commits in any branch, tries to build the project and run its tests.
+It notifies the developer about the success or failure of the run upon completion.

-Travis CI is configured by adding a YAML file named `.travis.yml` to the root directory of the GitHub repository.
-It will test all combinations you specify
-of:

-* Runtimes to test against
-* Environment variables you can use to configure scripts
-* Allowed failures

 [Travis CI]: https://travis-ci.com/

+Travis CI will test all combinations you specify of runtimes to test against, dependency versions, and environment variables.

-An example file for a ruby library might be:
+An example configuration file for a ruby library might be:

 ```
 language: ruby